locustcloud/workshop/README.md

     run_single_user(MyUser)
 ```

 If you're in VSCode, just launch the "Run current file" configuration.
 Also check out the [Locust VSCode Extension](https://github.com/locustcloud/extension).
+You'll need to set `"gevent": true` in your launch.json if you didn't clone this repo, otherwise vscode will give an error talking about `It seems that the gevent monkey-patching is being used. ...`

 Then you can: